Youth and Family Hunting Opportunities

-- The FWC offers two deer hunts at Camp Blanding WMA and two deer hunts at Andrews WMA.
-During these hunts, permitted youths and their nonhunting supervisors are the only persons allowed on the area.
-About 600 youths apply every year for 160 deer quota permits.
-Visit Limited Entry Hunts for information on application periods and deadlines.
+- Youth quota permit deer hunts at Camp Blanding WMA and at Andrews WMA.
+During these hunts, permitted youths (15-years-old and younger) and their nonhunting adult supervisors are the only persons allowed on the area.

-- Youth small-game hunts are held at Caravelle Ranch, Ross Prairie and Jennings Forest WMAs.
+- Supervised youth small-game hunts for those 15-years-old and younger are held at Caravelle Ranch, Ross Prairie and Jennings Forest Wildlife Management Areas.
 Quota permits are not required for these hunts.
-Additional information is provided in the specific wildlife management area brochures.

 Youth Deer Hunt Weekend

 Youth Deer Hunt Weekends – coincide with muzzleloading gun season in each of the four hunting zones and are available to youth 15-years-old and younger who are supervised by an adult.

 Youth Spring Turkey Hunt Weekends - There are two youth spring turkey hunt weekends.
 One occurs the Saturday-Sunday before the spring turkey season opens south of State Road 70, and the second is the weekend prior to the opening of spring turkey season north of State Road 70.
 These weekend hunts are available to youth 15-years-old and younger who are supervised by an adult.

 Youth Waterfowl Hunting Days - There are two youth waterfowl hunting days.
 One occurs the Saturday before the opening of the statewide duck season.
 The other one falls on the second Saturday after the statewide duck season closes.
 Available to youth 15-years-old and younger who are supervised by an adult.